Lorti/manu.ninja/_posts/2017-04-25-web-push-notifications.md

 ![](/images/web-push-notifications-technological-overview.gif)

-1. A device downloads your web app containing an already created public key, referred to in scripts as the `applicationServerKey`.
-Your web app installs a service worker.
+1. A user downloads your web application containing a public key, referred to in scripts as the `applicationServerKey`.
+Your app installs a service worker.
-1. During the subscription flow the browser contacts the messaging server to create a new subscription and returns it to the app.
-You don't need to know the URL of the message server.
-Each browser vendor manages it's own message server for its browser.
+1. During the subscription flow the browser requests a subscription from the messaging server.
+Each browser vendor has it's own message server, but you don't have to tell your browser which URL to call.
-1. After the subscription flow, your app passes a subscription object back to your app server.
+1. Your app sends the subscription object to your server.
-1. At some later point, your app server sends a message to the messaging server.
+1. Your server sends a message to the messaging service.
-1. The messaging server forwards your message to the recipient.
+1. The messaging service forwards your message to the recipient.